rust-lang/rust/text/0000-name-resolution.md

   it is declared publicly and imported but not re-exported in namespaces in which it is declared privately.

+For a glob re-export, there is an error if there are no public items in any namespace.
+Otherwise private names are imported and public names are re-exported on a per-namespace basis (i.e., following the above rules).

 ## Changes to the implementation